acm-sigdoc-structured/articles/README.md

 ### Workflow

-An initial draft is required before you can receive review.
+An initial draft is required before you can receive reviews.
 Complete the following steps to get your new article into the `initial_draft` branch:

 1. Create a new working branch.
 Use `initial_draft` as your **Base**.
 Name it using the following temple: `<your_initials>_new`